-The original estimates for the project included contingency for building and civil works, these were originally estimated by comparison with similar projects, at a value of around £500k.
-As the project has progressed this has increased significantly and now out-turns at £800k.
+The original estimates for the project included contingency for building, civil and electrical works, these were originally estimated by comparison with similar projects, at a value of around £500k.
+As the project has progressed this increased significantly and final out-turns would have been around £800k had the project run to expected completion.

 At project inception it was necessary to make some estimates of project costs.
 The magnitude of any spending required would not be known until some of the early project milestones had been delivered.
-In particular the network impact report and the design milestone report were significant in this respect as they defined the site that was to be used and detailed the precise installation configuration.
+In particular the network impact report and the design milestone report were significant as they defined the site that was to be used and detailed the precise installation configuration.